NelsonMALGAS/javascript-challenges/README.md

 # JavaScript challenges

-## Please note that you only have to changes JavaScript files
+## Please note that you only have to change JavaScript files